G-0-R-D/UQ/README.md

 #### SnapMessage

-A way of standardizing communication structures, following the `*args, **kwargs` concept in Python where unused params are just quietly ignored, ensures that all communicable interfaces share the same "call signature" (they just accept a single MSG argument).
+A way of standardizing communication structures, following the **`(*args, **kwargs)`** concept in Python where unused params are just quietly ignored, ensures that all communicable interfaces share the same "call signature" (they just accept a single MSG argument).

 - `MSG.args`: positional arguments (tuple)
 - `MSG.kwargs`: keyword arguments (dict)
 - `MSG.source`: the SnapNode instance that did the send/emit creating the message
 - `MSG.channel`: the channel (str) that originated the message

-> Messages should be treated as immutable; don't change them
+> Messages should be treated as immutable; don't change them.
+If 2-way communcation is required then pass a mutable type like a dict or list to be filled in by the receiver (but beware multiple receivers can connect to emitted messages!)

 #### `snap_debug.py`